Bolivian gourmet eatery creates quinoa communion wafers for pope

 The quinoa wafers cannot be used in communion like the unleavened wafers prepared by laymen.
 But they could raise the profile of the Bolivian seed.

-Gustu's chefs experimented for days before settling on a recipe using ground black, red and white quinoa to produce different coloured wafers.
+Gustu's chefs experimented for days before settling on a recipe using ground black, red and white quinoa to produce different colored wafers.

 "We thought we'd just see what would happen.
 We're used to experimenting with new recipes," Marquez said.